thegoof13/kism-zc-tasks/kiosk-setup.md

-# ZenTasks Kiosk Portal Setup Guide
+# FocusFlow Kiosk Portal Setup Guide

 ## Overview

-The ZenTasks Kiosk Portal is a tablet-optimized interface designed for public-facing installations.
-It provides a touch-friendly, dark-themed interface that connects to your existing ZenTasks API.
+The FocusFlow Kiosk Portal is a tablet-optimized interface designed for public-facing installations.
+It provides a touch-friendly, dark-themed interface that connects to your existing FocusFlow API.

 ## Features